Chapter 17b: Periglacial (Arctic) Landforms

 It is important to note that much of the Arctic is a cold desert (except for coastal areas).
 This is because the dominant winds, cold temperatures and frozen ocean surfaces inhibit evaporation and result in little precipitation.
 For instance Coppermine, NWT, receives only 231 mm mean annual precipitation, comparable to Phoenix, Arizona and Somalia, East Africa.
 Thus many portions of the Arctic receive little moisture input and have little moisture content.
 Thus, in periglacial environments, land is often below 0°C for extended periods of time, but there is no water to be frozen!
 Temperature is a more useful descriptor than water state (frozen/non-frozen)

 “Ground ice” is the term used to described frozen moisture, when it is present, in the soil.
+Ground ice is a general term referring to all types of ice contained in freezing and frozen ground.
 Ground ice is normally concentrated near the surface and diminishes with depth because water cannot easily percolate through soil below 0°C (it freezes before it sinks down!).
 Ground ice usually exists at temperatures close to its melting point and so is liable to melt if the ground warms.
 The distribution of ground ice is influenced by soil texture; in general, fine-grained soils (rich in clay and silt) and organic soils contain more ground ice than coarse-grained soils (sand and gravels).

 Some arid periglacial regions contain little or no ground ice (because they have no precipitation or water input to form it!).

 Other areas, often along coastlines, may have so much ground ice that if were to melt, the soil could not possibly absorb it all.
 This is particularly the case in Alaska and the Mackenzie River delta.

 - “Pore Ice“ – is simply frozen water which occupies pore spaces (air spaces) between soil particles in soils below 0°C.